The History of The Animals, Animals II, Animals III, Animal Tracks,

 Hilton Valentine's Animals / Animals II / The Animals 1994-1995 (2nd Generation Pt.1)

 suggested that the psuedo name 'Animals II' could be used in those two countries.
-So with the acceptance of the original members of the band Hilton now had The Animals back on the road again.
+So with the acceptance of all the original members of the band Hilton now had 'THE ANIMALS' back on the road again.

 This new 2nd generation of The Animals performed its first 'dress rehearsal' show under the name of 'Hilton Valentine’s Animals' on 14th March 1994 at The Pheasant pub in Tynemouth, followed by another show at Bultins in Ayr Scotland.
-Much larger shows then followed shortly afterwards in the UK and Scandinavia with both Chas Chandler and Eric Burdon’s blessing under the name of 'The Animals'.
+Much larger shows then followed shortly afterwards in the UK and Scandinavia and with both Chas Chandler and Eric Burdon’s blessing these shows were billed under the the band's original name of 'The Animals'.

-In the summer of 1995 after two years of extensive touring in Europe and Scandinavia unrest had unfortunately grown within the band, said in part to be due to the strong Alligators influence in the band.
-Hilton and John's wish to promote the band's individual identity as 'The Animals' resulted in them looking for replacement band members.
-Robert Kane and Steve Hutchinson retained their exacting roles however Joss Elliott and George Fearon having heard of the impending split immediately left the band.
+In the summer of 1995 after two years of extensive touring as The Animals in Europe and Scandinavia unrest had unfortunately grown within the band, said in part to be due to the strong Alligators influence within the band.
+Hilton and John's determination to continue to promote their band's identity as 'The Animals' resulted in them looking for replacement dedicated band members.
+Robert Kane and Steve Hutchinson were retained in their exacting roles however Joss Elliott and George Fearon having heard of the impending split immediately left the band.

 The Animals at this point had a full diary of shows to fulfill so on 28th July 1995 Hilton and John recruited bass

-Hill, and guitarist George Whiffen who would go on to tour the UK and
+Hill, and guitarist Dave Whiffen who would go on to perform many shows touring with the band in the UK and

 In August 1995 local guitarist Tony Ions was brought in for the recording of the Northern Ireland TV Show "It's only Telly" which was broadcast on 23rd August